-Mahathir, who led the opposition party, had successfully defeated his one-time protégé, the incumbent, Datuk Seri Najib Razak whom he himself had put into start of the struggle for reform and democracy, the legal battles that ensued, the trumped up charges against him and the political assassinations he faced.
+Mahathir, who led the opposition party, had successfully defeated his one-time protégé, the incumbent, Datuk Seri Najib Razak whom he himself had put into "Numerous sacrifices were made by many since then leading to this new dawn" start of the struggle for reform and democracy, the legal battles that ensued, the trumped up charges against him and the political assassinations he faced.
 The vision of riot police trucks lined up the streets just outside the power in 2009 and it was during his rule that Malaysia was riddled by various allegations of cronyism, corruption, abuse of power and the One Malaysia Development Berhad (1MDB) scandal.